Where is the BEst Place to Stay on Cape Cod?

-Once the decision has been reached that this year’s vacation destination will be gorgeous Cape Cod there are three common misconceptions that should be recognized before deciding where on Cape Cod to lay your hat.
+Once the decision has been reached that this year’s vacation destination will be gorgeous Cape Cod there are three common misconceptions that should be recognized before deciding where will be the best place to stay on Cape Cod.

 – Misconception number 1: Cape Cod is a small beach community that you can get around by walking and by bike.